karolpawlak/Testo-Tester/README.md

 Note.
 If you have Maven CLI installed on your local machine, the `./mvnw` can be substituted for `mvn`.

-## Selecting a profile
-A Spring profile should be activated to choose the database provider that the application should use.
-The profile is selected by setting the system property `spring.profiles.active` when starting the app.
-By default, the application will start with `in-memory` profile.

-This property can be set programatically in the `application.properties` file or specified in Cloud Foundry deployment manifest `manifest.yml` in the format `spring.profiles.active=<PROFILE>` where `<PROFILE>` is one of the following available profiles:

-* `in-memory` (no external database required)
-* `mysql`
-* `postgres`
-* `redis`

 ## Cloud Foundry deployment
 Prerequisites:
 * [Command-Line Interface for Cloud Foundry](http://docs.cloudfoundry.org/cf-cli/)

-Using the `cf push` command, the application will be pushed using settings in the provided `manifest.yml` file.
+Using the `cf push` command, each microservice can be pushed using settings in the provided `manifest.yml` file.
 The output from the command will show the URL that has been assigned to the application.

 ## Actuator
 Each microservice contains an Actuator dependency that enables production-grade tools for exposing operational information about the running application such as monitoring the app, gathering metrics, understanding traffic and examining the status of database connectivity.
 It uses HTTP endpoint interact with it.